use-inkubator/Ecosystem-Grants/applications/scaffold-ink-proposal.md

 ### Team's experience

-- contribution in web3uikit
+- contribution in web3uikit by moralis
+- Created community subgraph for NFT20 project for fractional NFTs
 - 8+ web3 hackathon winner web3 majorly
 - Top 16 Auditor (16/231)
 - Ranked in the top 16 out of 231 participants for outstanding performance in identifying vulnerabilities and analyzing smart contract security during the Cork Protocol audit competition.
-- Selected as top 0.5% candidates and awarded fellowship in Track 2.
+- Selected as top 0.5% candidates and awarded fellowship(Ethereum India Fellowship by Ethereum foundation).

 ### Team Code Repos